Huntington Park, California Therapists

 Factors That Contribute to Emotional Disorders

 Based on the demographics, the 58,122 Huntington Park residents are particularly prone to mental health disorders.
 The median household income in Huntington Park is a low $38,106.
 This is nearly half the state’s median of $67,169 and significantly lower than the national median of $55652.
 The average income per capita is even more startling, at just $13,407.
 That is nearly one-third of the state’s average of $33,128.
-The poverty rate is Huntington Park is 28 percent.
+The poverty rate in Huntington Park is 28 percent.

 Availability of Mental Health Care in Huntington Park